 The drill motor contains plastic veins that are turned by forcing compressed air into them at around 100psi.
 The motor is lubricated with rock drill oil, these drills are rated to drill up to 290m holes.
 The core samples are collected in a 3m long barrel where they are then sent to the assay lab for testing for tin content.

 During use these machines are extremely noisy.
 The volume is not too dissimilar to that of jet engine at take off, and it wasn’t uncommon to find that your teeth would chatter together when running at full power.
 On one occasion the water swivel bearing seized up and my hand was caught in the armoured water hose.
 I was pulled off the ground and only just managed to free my hand.
 My glove remained caught in the hose, the drill ripped the top off the water pump and hurled it around the site at frightening speed.
-I was lucky to escape with just a broken bone in my hand.
+I was so lucky to escape with just a broken bone in my hand.

-Hence forth the VAG became affectionately known as The Widow Maker.
+So, hence forth the VAG became affectionately known as The Widow Maker.

 Winja.
 Diamond Driller South Crofty Mine 1985-1998

 I was so pleased with these images.
-I only ever saw this drill in action once during my visits to the mine..
+I only ever saw this drill in action once during my visits to the mine.